The Best TV Shows & Movies To Watch In December

-Melissah Yang and Patricia Karounos share their picks of can’t-miss TV shows and movies that have them texting up a storm.
+Melissah Yang, Patricia Karounos and Alicia Lansom share their picks of can’t-miss TV shows and movies that have them texting up a storm.
 Trust, you will be too.

-For those who love heading to the theater, there’s Babygirl — a Nicole Kidman-led erotic thriller about a CEO who risks everything for an affair with the intriguing intern — and A Complete Unknown, the Bob Dylan musical biopic starring Timothée Chalamet.
-And if you prefer cozying up at home, you can check out Black Doves, a holiday-set British spy thriller starring Keira Knightley and Ben Whishaw, or No Good Deed, a new dark comedy set in the world of LA real estate from the creator of Dead To Me.
+For those wanting to cosy up at home, you can check out Black Doves, a holiday-set British spy thriller starring Keira Knightley and Ben Whishaw, or No Good Deed, a new black comedy set in the world of LA real estate from the creator of Dead To Me.
 And perhaps most noteworthy of all?
 Emmy-winning South Korean series Squid Game is finally back with a second season of jaw-dropping, edge-of-your-seat storytelling to ring out the year on a strong note.
 So whether you’re looking for something to watch with the family or for an escape from the busy social season, we wish you happy watching.

 AdvertisementADVERTISEMENT